ysyk2021/the-strategy-paradox-why-committing-to-success-leads-to-failure-and-what-to-do-about-it/src/chapter-1-1.md

-Chapter: Why Commitment to Success Can Lead to Failure
+Why Commitment to Success Can Lead to Failure
 ======================================================

 In this chapter, we will explore the paradoxical nature of commitment to success and how it can sometimes lead to failure.
 While commitment is often seen as a positive and necessary ingredient for achieving success, we will delve into the reasons why excessive or misguided commitment can have detrimental effects.
 Understanding this paradox is crucial for individuals, organizations, and leaders who strive for success while avoiding potential pitfalls.